Ramanjs/os-assignments/assignment-2/README.md

 ### 1.2

 The general idea is the same as the first problem.
 Here we are creating forks instead of processes and compiling a fresh copy of the linux kernel in that process using a bash script.
 The syscall used to set the priority and policies is `sched_setscheduler`.
 A separate bash script is run using the `exec` system call that compiles 3 different copies of the kernel.
 Data collectiona and plotting is done in the same way as above.

+### 2

+A buffer array is first used to copy the source array from user space to kernel space using the `__copy_from_user` syscall.
+Then the buffer is copied to the destination array using the `__copy_to_user` syscall.
+The new syscall is added to the kernel syscall table `syscall_64.tbl` as syscall number 449.
+Also the new folder is added to the main Makefile. `2dcopy_test.c` tests the syscall using the `syscall` function and prints whether the syscall was successfull or not and if the src and dest arrays are equal.